electricStove/lindenmayer_system_generator/README.md

 This is a fun side project that uses Python's `Tkinter` and `Turtle` libraries to create and visualize Lindenmayer Systems (L-Systems).
 These systems, often used to generate fractals, can be customized by defining a starting axiom and some rules.

-This is a recreation of an older project I originally built using Unity and C#.
-This version relies solely on Python's standard library.

 ## References
 - [L-System User Notes](https://paulbourke.net/fractals/lsys/) by Paul Borke
 - [L-System wikipedia page](https://en.wikipedia.org/wiki/L-system)